 Booz Allen implemented intuitive user dashboards to visualize the swarm drones, which was a perfect design complement to the physical hackathon and helped deliver tremendous added value to the good work happening on-site.

-Together, our teams chose to execute a Rapid User Experience (RUX) design competition in the Topcoder Marketplace.
+Together, our teams chose to execute a Rapid User Experience (RUX) design competition with Topcoder.
 A RUX was ideal for this scenario because:

 - A RUX competition takes 72 hours, delivering results in a very short time frame.